exoego/aws-sdk-scalajs-facade-generator/README.md

-# aws-sdk-scalajs-generator
+# aws-sdk-scalajs-facade-generator

 This is a fork of awesome https://github.com/balshor/aws-sdk-apis-parser

-Intention of fork is to change generator behavior drastically.
+Intention of fork is to change ScalaJS facade generator drastically.

 ## Notes